veloren/book/src/contributors/faq.md

 > **Rust is well-designed**
 > Rust's syntax is designed to be user-friendly (wherever it can without compromising on features) and well-suited to system programming.
 Its unique combination of low-level control and safety makes it perfect for building both game engines and high-level game logic.

-## 2) Why use gitlab over github?
+## 2) Why use GitLab over GitHub?

-> Gitlab has better integrated ci/cd and offers everything else that Github has.
+> GitLab has better integrated CI/CD and offers everything else that GitHub has.
 Both of them are only a service on top of git on the computer, so not too much different.

 ## 3) What noise function do we actually use?